Brooklinen vs Boll And Branch

 Boll And Branch’s Sheet Set Materials

-The Classic Hemmed sheets from Boll and Branch is the brand’s top-selling set made with long-staple organic cotton, and a sateen weave that’s meant to give them a slight glossy sheen finish.
-This comfy combo also makes the sheets feel super soft and extra breathable, since organic cotton is a cooler sleeping material than standard cotton.
-Let’s just say you can tell they’re luxury sheets upon first touch.
+The Classic Hemmed sheets from Boll & Branch are the brand’s top seller, made with long-staple organic cotton and a sateen weave that’s meant to give them a slight glossy, sheen finish.
+This comfy combo makes the sheets feel super soft and extra breathable, since organic cotton is a cooler sleeping material than standard cotton.
+You can tell they’re luxury sheets upon first touch.

-Boll and Branch focuses on organic farming and manufacturing (we’ll get into this more in the next section), which means the sheets aren’t pre-shrunk with any harsh chemicals, brightening qualities, or added dyes.
-So the ill fitting sheets end up better for you in the long run — just throw them in the washer and dryer when they arrive at your home.
+Boll & Branch focuses on organic farming and manufacturing (we’ll get into this more in the next section), which means the sheets aren’t pre-shrunk with any harsh chemicals, brightening qualities or added dyes.
+The ill fitting sheets are better in the long run — just throw them in the washer and dryer before using them.
 After one or two washes, the sheets should start fitting around your mattress like a glove.

 The Brand’s Commitment To The Environment

-Not only does Boll and Branch use organic cotton in their sheets, but they’re devoted to using organic and environmentally-friendly practices every step of the way.
-Starting with the materials, their organic cotton is sourced from organic farms where the workers are fairly compensated and under safe working conditions.
+Not only does Boll & Branch use organic cotton in their sheets, they’re also devoted to using organic and environmentally-friendly practices every step of the way.
+Their organic cotton is sourced from sustainable farms where the workers are fairly compensated and are working under safe, ethical working conditions.